 Second, drugs and swinging just don’t work because we’re not ourselves when we’re on drugs.
 Do we trust ourselves to make the best decisions whilst under the influence?
 Probably not.
 Sure, we might think we’re having a good time at the time, but regret hits home the next day.

 Moreover, different types of drugs produce different effects.
 Do you really want to deal with the drama of a jealous partner who’s suddenly started freaking out while you’re high on marijuana?

-I recommend that you play it safe and avoid drugs when you go to a swingers party.
+I recommend that you play it safe and avoid drugs.
 Hey, it’s a free world, of course.
 But if you take drugs, make sure you don’t take them inside the premises.

 Also Read: How To Set Your Personal Swinging Rules

 5. Have Respect For Everyone

 I’ve rarely met a complete asshole at a sex party.
 Not because I’ve got lucky, but because assholes aren’t welcome.

 People go to swingers parties because these events are safe places for people to land a hookup.
 Everyone who goes there knows to be respectful.
 The idea is that we go there to have a good time, to chat, to interact and to have fun, consensual sex.
 Respect is, therefore, paramount.